seejohnrun/seejohnrun.github.io/_posts/2012-01-13-javascript-testing-with-mocha.markdown

 });
 {% endhighlight %}

-If you don t think that s out of control, you can use your imagination to see how it looks with multiple asynchronous calls after one another, but it definitely works exactly as we d hope.
+If you don't think that s out of control, you can use your imagination to see how it looks with multiple asynchronous calls after one another, but it definitely works exactly as we d hope.

 <a href="http://visionmedia.github.com/mocha/">Mocha</a> is another framework, and mine of choice recently.
 It takes a different approach to testing async: